Belleville Roots Music Concert Series:

 Belleville Congregational Church

 Belleville Congregational Church has longstanding roots in the Newburyport community as a gathering place and supporter of local service organizations.
-The Roots Music Series, founded in December of 2010, has two important missions: First, the series brings a variety of high quality Roots Music concerts to the Newburyport area for all to enjoy.
+The Roots Music Series, founded in December of 2010, has three important missions: First, the series brings a variety of high quality Roots Music concerts to the Newburyport area for all to enjoy.
 The series celebrates music ranging from a cappella to zydeco and includes a diverse range of blues, bluegrass, Cajun, Celtic, country, folk, gospel, Irish, jazz and world music.
 The second mission of the Roots Music Series is to raise funds to restore and maintain the historic 1867 Belleville Meeting House and adjacent Fiske Chapel complex at 300 High Street in Newburyport.
 Our objective is that the Meeting House and adjacent complex will continue to serve as a gathering place for many generations to come.
+The third mission is building community through music.

-At the end of our third season, we have presented a total of fifteen concerts.
+At the end of our fourth season, we have presented a total of twenty concerts.

 Roots Concert History: